Chef's message

 On our overview page

-you can compare Spain with other countries.
+you can compare Spain with other European countries.

 European comparison of housing and healthcare benefits for hospitality workers